 Managing the environmental impact is one of our lines of business through waste management services.
-We adopted throughout the Group in preserving the environment and reducing our environmental footprint by continuously work to prevent harm to the environment at all of our sites.
+We adopted throughout the Group in preserving the environment and reducing our environmental footprint by continuously work to prevent harm to the environment at all of our sites and workplace.

 To ensure an environment that is healthier and sustainable, the Group's waste management division undertakes corporate social responsibility activities in performing solid waste management and public cleansing activities for selected housing areas in the northern region of Kuala Lumpur.
-We collect solid waste and recyclables and deliver them to the Materials Recovery Facility (MRF) and landfill.

-For the past 10 years, we have successfully taken over and operated solid waste and public cleansing operations in the central region of Malaysia.
-As we work to uphold the national agenda of sustainable development, we will continuously implement initiatives to improve the standard and quality of life in a sustainable manner.
+We collect solid waste and recyclables and deliver them to the Materials Recovery Facilitiy (MRF) and landfill.
+For the past 10 years, we have successfully performed as a contractor in solid waste collection and public cleansing operations in the central region of Malaysia.
+As we work to uphold the national agenda of sustainable development, we will continuously support our government to improve the standard and quality of life in a sustainable manner.
+We have managed 9,433 metric ton of wastes in 2018, an increase of 2,383 metric ton or 34% from previous year of 7,051 metric ton.